open-telemetry/opentelemetry-specification/specification/tracing-api.md

 - `Link` to the newly created `Span`.
 - The option to record events even if not sampled for the newly created `Span`.
 If not called, the implementation will provide a default.
 - `SpanKind` for the newly created `Span`.
-If not called, the implementation will provide a default value `INTERNAL`.
+If not set, the implementation will provide a default value `INTERNAL`.

 #### StartSpan